Augmentation varieties and disk potentials II: Circle-fibered Legendrian contact homology

-so that $\zeta_\black$ is a translation-invariant lift of $\grad(f_\black)$ . \end{enumerate} Since each component of the space of Reeb chords is isomorphic to the Legendrian, we could take the vector fields to be equal under the identification of the various components; however, this assumption is not necessary. \end{definition}
+\begin{remark} Each component of the space of Reeb chords is isomorphic to the Legendrian, and we could take the vector fields to be equal under the identification of the various components; however, this assumption is not necessary. \end{remark}